Redocly/redocly-cli/CONTRIBUTING.md

 To compile the code, run `npm run compile`.
 To do that on the fly, run `npm run watch` in a separate thread.

 To run a specific CLI command, use `npm run cli`, e.g. `npm run cli -- lint resources/museum.yaml --format=stylish`.
-Please notice that the extra `--` is required to pass arguments to the CLI rather than the NPM itself.
+Please notice that the extra `--` is required to pass arguments to the CLI rather than to NPM itself.

 Format your code with `npm run prettier` before committing.